There are many different forms of inheritance. Some will have to pay taxes on inheritances, and other inheritances won’t

 How do I pay taxes on an inheritance?

 Typically, you’ll pay any taxes due on inheritance when you file your personal tax returns.
 When inheriting money, it’s critical to speak with a qualified tax professional to clearly understand the tax implications.
 Taxation is different depending on the assets, some may not see any taxes.

-If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or schedule a complimentary consultation below.
+If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your tax return (even if you aren’t a client of Modern Wealth Management!) call our office today at 913-393-1000 or schedule a complimentary consultation below.

 Founder & CEO